jantumajer/TreeSize_CZ/README.md

 #### Age structure adjustment
 This script was used to adjust the age structures of samples to create datasets 1990 and 2015.
 As inputs the `sitef2.csv` and rwl files are used.
 Script is provided in two slightly different variants used for *Picea abies* and *Abies alba*, and for the remaining species (*Pinus sylvestris*, *Fagus sylvatica*, *Quercus* sp.).
 #### Climatic response calculation
 Script reads data from climatic surfaces (`t_wgs_month.nc`, `sra_wgs_month.nc`) for each site, builds tree-ring chronology, detrends SPEI time-series and calculates correlations between tree-ring chronology and SPEI for two periods before and after 1990.
-As inputs the `sitef2.csv`, rwl files and climatic surfaces are used.
+As inputs the `sitef2.csv`, rwl files, and climatic surfaces are used.
 #### Fitting structural equations models
 Script fits first linear models, test for their autocorrelation and then fits structural equations models either using linear models (autocorrelation insignificant) or spatial lag, spatial error models (autocorrelation significant).
 The input data are in table `pcabsem.csv`.